 “If I were a single woman like you, I would want to rent where it’s safer.”

-In its most basic form, steering refers to situations in which landlords discourage people from renting apartments at their property for a discriminatory reason.1 This is a violation of the Fair Housing Act (FHA), even if a landlord hasn’t imposed an outright ban on renting to certain types of people.
-If a landlord discourages you based on your race, color, religion, national origin, sex, disability, or familial status, it’s illegal because such steering unfairly limits your housing choices.2
+In its most basic form, steering refers to situations in which landlords discourage people from renting apartments at their property for a discriminatory reason.1 Consider it a red flag for illegal steering if the landlord, property manager, or real estate broker mentions your race, color, religion, national origin, sex, disability, or familial status in the context of helping you choose the right unit.

 “We do have a pool, but I don’t need to show it to you because you know what a pool looks like.”